lunardog/MEGAKanban/README.md

 MEGA Kanban is meant to simulate a physical board with sticky cards, you know, for task management.

+Building this for my coworkers, who work from home sometimes.

 ## Build Setup

 ``` bash